F-I-D-O/Manuals/manuals/LLM.md

 - [`Twisting`](https://claudionary.com/definition/twisting/): Processing theoretically compatible ideas, that are, however contradictory in meaning.
 - [`Unfurling`](https://claudionary.com/definition/unfurling/): Claude already knows the solution, and only acts upnon the knowledge
 - [`Whirpooling`](https://claudionary.com/definition/whirlpooling/): A recursive thinking pattern known to most humans, where resolving question A leads to question B, which leads to question C, and so on.
+- [`Whisking`](https://claudionary.com/definition/whisking/): Unstable coordination of multiple ideas, i.e., Claude is struglling to make sense out of the contradictory ideas.
 - [`Wrangling`](https://claudionary.com/definition/wrangling/): dealing with bad, malform, corrupt, or incomplete inputs.